Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 Best Time for Baguio Travel

 The Philippines’ Baguio is the busiest time for tourism in January, November, and December.
-Of course, also during the Roman Catholic Holy Week season when a large number of Filipinos go up to cool off.
-During these times, hotel and transport prices will be at their highest, but buying ahead of time can help you save money.
+Of course, it is also during the Roman Catholic Holy Week season when many Filipinos go up to cool off.
+Hotel and transport prices will be at their highest during these times, but buying ahead of time can help you save money.
 July is not a popular month for tourists to visit Baguio.
 Those interested in visiting this period should plan ahead as it will be the cheapest month.

 Baguio Travel: Transfers and Transportation